View and Pay Bills Online

 - Why is VISA not accepted?

 VISA's association rules will not permit the vendor to charge a percentage service fee and would require VT to charge the same fee for eCheck transactions.
 VISA has updated their rules and procedures and our ability to accept VISA is currently being evaluated.

-- If I want to mail my payment, where would I send the check?
+- If I prefer to mail my payment, where would it?

 800 Washington Street SW